 This list is intended only to help prepare you to attend trainings during the applicant process.
 We do not expect (nor advocate) you buy specialized equipment until you are further into the training process.
-The Virginia Field Team Member (FTM) course manual and also NASAR SARTECH II certification guidelines contain detailed information about equipment you are expected to have as a member of a SAR organization.
+The Virginia Search Team Member (STM) course materials contain detailed information about equipment you are expected to have as a member of a SAR organization.

-- Appropriate clothing and footgear for all varieties of weather
+Appropriate clothing and footwear for all varieties of weather.
+NO COTTON.

 Food (for the day)

 Handheld GPS or cellphone application (with spare batteries/power supply)